Treating stomach cancer

 Your healthcare team will talk to you about which treatments are most suitable.

-Surgery to remove stomach cancer
+Surgery to remove your stomach

-If you have surgery to remove the cancer in your stomach, you will probably need to have part or all of your stomach removed.
+You may need to have part or all of your stomach removed.

 Total gastrectomy or oesophagogastrectomy